As an ISE host mom in Louisiana, Sarah Stanford noticed a slight problem.

 “We kind of butted heads [at times].
 But I just treated her like I would treat my own child if an issue arose.
 We are extremely close.
 We talk probably two to three times a week, if not more.
 When she makes a life decision, she calls her parents, and then she calls me.
 I truly thought we wouldn’t be as close, because we did have some issues.”

 It was that tension, however, that created such a bond between the two.
-It caused Ana, now a college student, to respect Stanford as she would a parent — because, at the end of the day, that is what host families are: parents.
+It caused Ana, now a college student, to respect Stanford as she would her mom — because, at the end of the day, that is what host moms are: parents.

 “It’s crazy, because I have tons of messages from her,” Stanford said.
 “She will say, ‘I made this choice, and it’s because you taught me to be confident in myself, to not worry about being different.’”